 , Ph.D.
 Professor of History and Department Chair

-Dr. Woodruff received her Ph.D. from the University of Nebraska at Lincoln after an M.A. at the University of South Dakota-Vermillion with additional study at the American Academy in Rome, the American School of Classical Studies in Athens, and the Oriental Institute of the University of Chicago.
-She teaches ancient, medieval, and world history as well as all levels of Latin and classical Greek languages.
-Special subjects of interest for Dr. Woodruff include Roman comic drama, the last century of the Roman Republic, and the survival of classical forms, characters, and themes in later literatures and histories
+Dr. Woodruff received her Ph.D. from the University of Nebraska at Lincoln after an M.A. at the University of South Dakota-Vermillion, with additional study at the American Academy in Rome, the American School of Classical Studies in Athens, and the Oriental Institute of the University of Chicago.
+She teaches ancient, medieval, and world history as well as all levels of Latin and classical Greek languages, and coordinates the interdisciplinary Classical Humanities minor.
+Special subjects of interest for Dr. Woodruff include Roman comic drama, the history and literature of the last century of the Roman Republic, and the survival of classical forms, characters, and themes in later literatures and histories.